zaqifathis/BIMserver-doc/JavaScriptClient.md

 From 2015-10-14 on, the old bimserverapi.js file has been splitted into multiple files.
 Here is a little bit of boilerplate code to load it, make sure you include "require.js":

+Note: This is not yet working on NodeJS, if you figure out how to get it working, please let us know!

 ```
 	requirejs.config({
 	    baseUrl: address + "/js", // address should be the address of your bimserver, including optional port